If you want to get your heart pumping and increase your lung capacity then cardio based bodyweight exercises are the answer.

 # 1 – Fast Mountain Climbers

-An excellent introduction to bodyweight cardio exercises.
+An excellent introduction to bodyweight exercises for cardio.

 Tough on the legs as well as the core muscles.